e-graveyard/yant/README.md

 ## How can I use it?

-Simply put: take what suits you, ignore or change what you do not like, and apply according to his will.
+Take what suits you, ignore or change what you do not like, and apply according to his will.

 ## License